Welcome to the Department of Educational Psychology

-The University of Connecticut is a top 20 public university and the leading public university in New England.
-The Department of Educational Psychology within the Neag School of Education is nationally ranked and is one of the University’s most productive departments.
-We offer Doctor of Philosophy and Master of Arts degrees in Educational Psychology with concentrations in cognition, instruction, and learning technology; counseling; gifted education and talent development; measurement, evaluation and assessment; school psychology; and special education.
-We also offer a Master of Arts in Educational Psychology with a concentration in educational technology.
+The University of Connecticut stands among the top public universities in the nation.
+The Department of Educational Psychology within UConn’s Neag School of Education is ranked by U.S. News & World Report at No. 17 in the nation for our special education concentration, and is one of the University’s most productive departments.
+We offer Doctor of Philosophy and Master of Arts degrees in Educational Psychology with concentrations in:

 - Research Methods, Measurement and Evaluation